 - The Curriculum

-- · School Uniform
+- School Uniform

 - The structure of the school day

 - School security policy.

+- The reviewed structure of the school day.

 5.8 Instrumental Instruction

 The instructors attached to the school's Music Department provide tuition on a wide range of instruments.
 Instruction is currently given on strings, woodwind, brass, percussion, the guitar and the piano.
 A Scottish dimension is added by opportunities for tuition on the clarsach, bagpipes and pipe-band drumming.